-The Criminal Code gives the federal Minister of Justice the power to review a conviction under a federal law to determine whether there may have been a miscarriage of justice, or what is often called a “wrongful conviction.”
+The Criminal Code gives the federal Minister of Justice the power to review a conviction under a federal law to determine whether there may have been a miscarriage of justice.
 If a miscarriage of justice likely occurred, the Minister of Justice has the authority to order a new trial or refer the matter to the court of appeal for the province or the territory in question.

 If you want your conviction reviewed, you must submit an application to the Minister of Justice.
 You can prepare the application yourself, or have a representative (e.g. your lawyer) prepare the application on your behalf.